influxdata/community-templates/earthquake_usgs/readme.md

     - From [USGS FAQ](https://www.usgs.gov/faqs/why-do-some-earthquakes-disappear-maplist): "trade off between the speed of earthquake notifications and number of false alarms."

 ## Additional Notes
-The `Earthquake Feed Ingestion` task used to consume the CSV web service requires that CSV data be in [annotated CSV](https://docs.influxdata.com/influxdb/v2.0/reference/syntax/annotated-csv/) format.
-The annotated CSV headers are located in [earthquake_usgs_headers.csv](https://raw.githubusercontent.com/influxdata/community-templates/master/earthquake_usgs/earthquake_usgs_headers.csv).
-The task also prepends the required metadata to each data record, which can then be written to InfluxDB.

 Before ingestion, the following data cleansing and data shaping operatons are performed:
 - Data Cleansing
     - Drop fields